 - UK REACH obsolescence risk management and what suppliers and downstream users can do to mitigate these risks.

-- an interactive online masterclass where you will have the opportunity to ask questions from REACHLaw experts who deal with UK REACH compliance on a daily basis;
+- The opportunity to ask questions from REACHLaw experts who deal with UK REACH compliance on a daily basis

-- practical insights into UK REACH grandfathering, DUINs and the registration processes from the comfort of your home office; and
+- Practical insights into UK REACH grandfathering, DUINs and the registration processes from the comfort of your home office.